jrwalworth/SD-Sessions/readme.md

-# Sk8erMap
+# SD-Sessions

-## Bringing the local skate spots to your fingertips.
+## Bringing the local San Diego skate spots to your fingertips.